Geometry-sensitive protrusion growth directs confined cell migration

 with $D = 4(1-n_c)\tilde{D}L_c^{-2}$.
-Importantly, for a protrusion at steady state, the retrograde flow is equal to the projected polymerization velocity (see Eq.~\eqref{eq:xp}).
-Expanding $\Delta v_r$ in terms of $\Delta c$ on both sides of the cell (see~\footnotemark[\value{footnote}]), then allows us to derive an equation for the dynamics of the polarity $P(t) \equiv -P_0 \Delta c(t)$ as
+Importantly, for protrusions at steady state, the retrograde flow equals the projected polymerization velocity (see Eq.~\eqref{eq:xp}).
+Expanding $\Delta v_r$ in terms of $\Delta c$ on both cell sides~\footnotemark[\value{footnote}] yields an equation for the polarity dynamics ($P(t) \equiv -P_0 \Delta c(t)$)